 Update the Drivers:

-Your computer has drivers that, in essence, allow your programme to communicate with the hardware.
+Your computer has drivers that, in essence, allow your program to communicate with the hardware.
 So, you’ll need a computer monitor driver for your display to communicate with the computer.

 You’ll probably get a notification to upgrade your display driver at some point.
 If you want your computer or monitor to work properly, you’ll need to ensure the driver is current.
 If you haven’t used it in a long time, it may require an update.